 Symptoms include hot flashes, anxiety, poor mood, low libido, headaches, night sweats, focusing issues, irregular periods, and a crawling-skin sensation.

-The determination of perimenopause is mostly made by the symptoms and age of the patient.
-Hormone blood tests are usually confusing and misleading because the hormones are fluctuating all throughout this period.
+The symptoms and age of the patient mainly make the determination of perimenopause.
+Hormone blood tests are usually confusing and misleading because the hormones fluctuate throughout this period.

 Treating Perimenopause with Hormone Replacement Therapy